 After 37 years of pain, frustration and humiliation, the Richmond Football Club won the 2017 AFL Grand Final in incredible fashion, climbing from 13th on the ladder in 2016 to blitz the competition and taste the ultimate success.

-Now, armed with more firepower than ever after signing Tom Lynch from the Gold Coast Suns, Richmond are hell bent on returning to the top.
-Let’s take a look at their title odds for the 2019 AFL season and find some value for punters.
+Can Richmond back it up again in 2021?
+Let’s take a look at their outright odds for the AFL season and find some value for punters.

 About the Richmond Tigers